 - and threatening to damage a computer.

-Strictly speaking, the original intent of the CFAA was to cover protected computers only, such as those in the federal system.
-But, owing to the nature of modern-day communication and technological advancements, it now extends to ordinary computers and mobile phones as well.
+CFAA’s original intent was to cover protected computers only, such as those in the federal system.
+But it now extends to ordinary computers and mobile phones as well.
+That’s in keeping with the nature of modern-day communication and technological advancements,

 Consequences of violating the act

-The penalties for committing any of the above mentioned activities will vary according to the crime.
-For example, illegally accessing classified information will get you charged with a felony, while accessing financial records or government computers is considered a misdemeanor offense.
+The penalties for committing any of the abovementioned activities will vary.
+For example, illegally accessing classified information will get you charged with a felony.
+Accessing financial records or government computers is considered a misdemeanor.
 Felony convictions are punishable with either a fine or a sentence of up to 10 years, or both.
 A second conviction is punishable with either a fine or a sentence of not more than 20 years, or both.

-One of the biggest arguments against the CFAA has been that it is not clear and that, as such, it is wide-open to interpretation.
+One of the biggest arguments against the CFAA has been that it is not clear, but wide-open to interpretation.
 Cases such as United States v.
-Drew and United States v.
-Nosal have left people arguing that some legal actions were less about illegal accessing of computers and more about prosecutors twisting the Act to suit their own agendas.
+Drew and United States vs. Nosal prompted arguments that some legal actions were wrongly interpreted as illegal computer access.
+Prosecutors were thought to be twisting the Act to suit their own agendas.
 Often, for example, prosecutors suggest that violation of private agreements is tantamount to violating the CFAA.
-Critics of this Act also argue against what they see as its excessive penalties, with first-time offenders facing up to five years behind bars for accessing computers without adequate authorization.
+Critics of this Act also argue against what they see as its excessive penalties.
+First-time offenders faced up to five years behind bars for accessing computers without adequate authorization.